 Ascutney Outdoors Trail

-The Ascutney Outdoors Center is also the starting point for our newest marked trail, aptly named the Ascutney Outdoors Trail – click for a larger and printable map.
-The trail goes to the top of the old triple chair lift and offers open vistas and spectacular views all along the way for your enjoyment – just follow the yellow markers.
+The Ascutney Outdoors Center is also the starting point for the aptly named the Ascutney Outdoors Trail – click the adjacent map for a larger view.
+The trail goes to the top of the old triple chair lift and offers open vistas and spectacular views all along the way – just follow the yellow markers.
 If you are looking for a shorter hike, we recommend going to the ‘picnic table’, about a half mile up from the AOC.
 This stopping point offers panoramic views of Brownsville and the surrounding countryside.
 If you want a longer hike, go all the way up to the top of the trail (some steeps) and take in the views all the way to the White Mountains.
 This hike is about 1.5 miles long and has an elevation gain of nearly 1,500 feet.

-Longer term plans are being made to connect the AOT to the Town’s Bicentennial Trail and State Park trails.
-Until then, for those wanting to reach the summit of Mt Ascutney on foot, the mountain features five principal, summit-bound hiking trails, three of which are named for the town from which that trail originates.
+The Ascutney Outdoors Trail will soon connect to the Town’s Bicentennial Trail and State Park trails.
+The mountain features five principal, summit-bound hiking trails, three of which are named for the town from which that trail originates.
 The State Park publishes this map showing the Summit Trails on Mt Ascutney and other useful information.

-Ascutney Outdoors is also well along the path towards completion of a new ‘Discovery Trail’, an interpretive walking trail starting and ending at the Ascutney Outdoors Center.
-The roughly one-mile loop will include stops with panels that engage visitors to understand and explore the natural and human history of the area.
+Ascutney Outdoors newest offering is the ‘Discovery Trail’, an interpretive walking trail starting and ending at the Ascutney Outdoors Center.
+The roughly one-mile loop includes stops with panels that engage visitors to understand and explore the natural and human history of the area.
 The trail is an extension of our programs and will attract many families, school children, and visitors to the mountain.